What is student assessment?

 SMS: A Smart Marking System for all assessment and marking

 Institutions now need a single platform for undergraduate, graduate and postgraduate assessments.
 One that can consolidate all of a student’s online and offline marks regardless of their type or source.
 A system that can import relevant data, apply the institution’s marking rules and equitably apply them across students.
 It should also provide status, alerts and analytical capabilities for administrators.
-And finally, it must integrate seamlessly with existing student information systems such as SITS and Ellucian to ensure data quality and auditability.
+And finally, it must integrate seamlessly with existing student information systems such as SITS and Ellucian to ensure data quality and traceability.

 Our Smart Marking system (SMS) is a prototype based on our work with assessment systems over the last 4 years.
 We are now researching the market for a next-generation assessment software tool, either delivered in the cloud as a service (SaaS) or on-premises.